 Travel is back!
 But to keep it that way, we need to be responsible with this privilege.
 Here’s how.

-What does it mean to be a responsible traveler?
+What does it mean to be a socially responsible traveler?

 - Championing responsible travel.
 Lead by example, first and foremost, but also, don’t be shy about getting others to jump on this bandwagon.
 As Bryan Kinkade, the Vice President and publisher of AFAR has said, “the pent-up demand is real and means the travel industry needs to generate awareness and engage travelers now.”